ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 and the IDs to load are all in one column, you can use the Python pandas library to read in the CSV.
-In the code below, `pandas.read_csv` loads the CSV into a pandas DataFrame object, and then we select the `accession` column and use that as a list.
+In the code below, `pandas.read_csv` loads the CSV into a pandas DataFrame object, and then we select the `accession` column and use that as an iterable.

 @CTB link to pandas.

+File `accessions.csv`:
 ```csv
 {{#include ../../code/examples/load_idlist_from/accessions.csv}}
 ```

+Snakefile to load `accessions.csv`:
 ```python
 {{#include ../../code/examples/load_idlist_from/snakefile.load_csv}}
 ```